Find a cheap moving company in your area

 Book movers at least two months in advance for a local move and at least four months in advance for a cross-country move.
 If you’re moving during the off-season, it’s best to book movers about four to eight weeks in advance.
 Factor in an extra two to three weeks if you have antiques or valuables that are difficult to transport.

-May through September is considered peak moving season, according to the American Moving & Storage Association.
+May through September is typically considered peak moving season.
 If you’re moving during this time, hire movers as far in advance as possible.

 Local moves are among the most common moves.
 Unlike a long-distance move, a local move is typically less than 50 miles and does not cross state lines.
 Generally, a local move only takes one day, and movers tend to charge by the hour.